Affirmative Statement About Incentives

 SummaCare uses medical necessity criteria to help determine the appropriateness of the care or service.
 The SummaCare Quality Value Committee (QVC) reviews and approves the development of UM criteria.
-The CQC consists of primary care and specialty physicians/practitioners who currently provide direct patient care.
-The SummaCare CQC reviews and updates medical criteria for UM decision making on an annual basis.
+The QVC consists of primary care and specialty physicians/practitioners who currently provide direct patient care.
+The SummaCare QVC reviews and updates medical criteria for UM decision making on an annual basis.
 SummaCare approved criteria include, but are not limited to:

-InterQual’s Imaging Criteria, the first line criteria for evaluation of medical necessity for imaging procedures.
+- InterQual’s Imaging Criteria - the first line criteria for evaluation of medical necessity for imaging procedures

-The Center for Medicare and Medicaid Services (CMS) Guidelines.
+- The Center for Medicare and Medicaid Services (CMS) Guidelines

-Health Plan Benefits and Coverage Guidelines including clinical Practice guidelines and medical necessity criteria.
+- Health Plan Benefits and Coverage Guidelines including clinical practice guidelines and medical necessity criteria

 Physicians/Practitioners may obtain the medical criteria used in making a determination by calling 330-996-8775 or 888-996-8710 and requesting the information.
 Medical criteria are also available online via PlanCentral.
 Physicians/Practitioners may speak to a Medical Director regarding decisions based on medical necessity by calling 330-996-8775 or 888-996-8710.